Syncano/website/pages/blog/2014-10-09-getting-started-swift-playground/index.md

 image: Apple-Swift-2.png
 summary: "As Apple announced during their latest event, you can now write Swift applications and submit them to the AppStore.
 One of the most interesting features of Swift and the new XCode IDE are its interactive playgrounds.
 In the playgrounds, you can type a line of code and the result appears immediately – enabling you to run your code after you make changes without creating new projects.
 You can finally stop flinching in pain when you’re designer tells you a button needs to be just a few pixels farther to the left."
 ---
-<p>As Apple announced during their latest event, you can now write <a href="https://developer.apple.com/swift/">Swift</a> applications and submit them to the AppStore.</p>
+As Apple announced during their latest event, you can now write <a href="https://developer.apple.com/swift/">Swift</a> applications and submit them to the AppStore.

-<p>One of the most interesting features of Swift and the new XCode IDE are its interactive playgrounds.
+One of the most interesting features of Swift and the new XCode IDE are its interactive playgrounds.
 In the playgrounds, you can type a line of code and the result appears immediately – enabling you to run your code after you make changes without creating new projects.
-You can finally stop flinching in pain when you're designer tells you a button needs to be just a few pixels farther to the left.</p>
+You can finally stop flinching in pain when you're designer tells you a button needs to be just a few pixels farther to the left.

-<h2>XCode</h2>
+## XCode<

-<p>Before you start working in a playground, make sure you've downloaded version 6 of XCode (available on the <a href="https://itunes.apple.com/us/app/xcode/id497799835">AppStore</a>).</p>
+Before you start working in a playground, make sure you've downloaded version 6 of XCode (available on the <a href="https://itunes.apple.com/us/app/xcode/id497799835">AppStore</a>).

-<p>Once you have it installed (it may take some time), don't start a  new project.
-Instead, hit <em>File -> New -> Playground</em>.</p>
+Once you have it installed (it may take some time), don't start a  new project.
+Instead, hit _File -> New -> Playground_.

-<p>When you create a new playground file, it will be filled with this content by default:</p>
+When you create a new playground file, it will be filled with this content by default:

 ```javascript
 // Playground - noun: a place where people can play